 Whether you would like to retire early or late in life, it is important to have a plan to go along with your retirement goal.
 Below are five questions you can (and should) ask yourself when devising that plan, followed by an example:

 1) What will I do with my time in retirement?

-While it is not really a question about your personal finances, this is one of the most important questions you can answer before heading into retirement.
-People often enter retirement without knowing what they will do on a daily basis.
+While it is not a question about your finances, this is one of the most important questions you can answer before heading into retirement.
+People often enter retirement without knowing what they will do daily.
 Many of these same people find that, without a career to challenge them or a specific purpose for getting out of bed in the morning, their mental and physical health declines fairly rapidly.
 Some ideas for keeping your body and mind stimulated in retirement are reading, traveling, exercising, and volunteering.

 Note: We at B&C do not intend to portray ourselves as psychologists or fitness experts.
 Instead, this is often the first question we ask clients who are thinking of retiring and reflects our experience serving hundreds of clients who have entered retirement in the past.

 2) What income will I earn in retirement?

 The need to budget is not unique to retirement, as everyone should have some understanding of how much money they earn, spend, and save.
 Without a budget, you are at risk of living above your means and/or not saving enough for retirement.
 In retirement, understanding your sources and amount of income is vitally important, as you are likely going to have a relatively fixed income (i.e., Social Security, pension, etc.) without much flexibility.
 Additionally, having a firm grasp of what you bring in will assist you in answering the following questions.

 3) How much will (or can) I spend in retirement?